DerCeddy/CeddysMapTrackerOoT/README.md

 ## Map Tracker Colors
 Green = You can do the check

-Yellow = You can theoretically do the check but need to get one item to do it.
+Yellow = You can theoretically do the check but you need to get one item that is not randomized/randomized in a specific area.
 For example beans or keys

 Red = You can't do the check